Fall 2024 Student Teaching Applications are due by Friday March 15, 2024 at 5:00pm

 - Pass EDSS 450 with a minimum “B” grade

-- Submit a valid TB Test (skin tests are valid for 4 years, chest x-rays are valid for 8 years)
+- Submit a valid TB Test (skin tests, blood tests and risk assessment are valid for 4 years, chest x-rays are valid for 8 years)

 - Submit a complete Student Teaching Application by the appropriate deadline.
 Incomplete applications will NOT be accepted.

 - Must be approved for student teaching by the Subject Area Advisor

 Applications that do not include passing CBEST and CSET (if applicable) scores will not be accepted.
 Candidates that receive passing scores after the deadline may petition to submit their application after the deadline.
 Petitions must include passing scores and will be considered on a space available basis if placements are available.
 DO NOT submit a petition until you have official passing scores for all required exams.